taiyuuki/utils/doc/utils.clone.md

 ## clone() function

-深克隆 The function `clone` creates a deep copy of an object in TypeScript.
+The function `clone` creates a deep copy of an object in TypeScript.

 **Signature:**